 Advance payment is the allowance for the first two months of an enrollment period.
 All tuition and fees are due according to regular university deadlines and cannot be deferred pending receipt of advance payment.
 Students may apply for advance pay only if they will be enrolling at TU on at least a half-time basis and meet established deadlines.
 There must be one full calendar month break between terms to apply for the advance to qualify for advance payment.

-Students may request advance pay for the regular academic terms in writing on the Declaration of Intent Form.
+Students may request advance payment for the regular academic terms in writing on the Declaration of Intent Form.
 The student must be registered one month before the term commences to qualify for advance payment.

 The VA will pay veterans only for the courses listed in this catalog that are required for a degree and for majors that have been approved for study by the VA.
 If students take courses in addition to those listed for their approved major, they will not be entitled to receive VA benefits for them.